Speaking

 Futurist Trond Arne Undheim, PhD, has one goal: wherever he operates, his life is dedicated to making orders of magnitude of difference for business, society and planet.
-Trond is a 7x author and is a major global thought leader on the role of technology in society in the next decade and beyond.
+Trond is a 8x author and is a major global thought leader on the role of technology in society in the next decade and beyond.
 He is often brought in when clients or media want to hear from a ‘Renaissance man’ with broad insights derived from a plethora of fields.
+His frameworks are shaping specific sectors such as finance, manufacturing and healthcare, impacting government effficiency, and reimagining the future of work.

-A Research scholar in Global Systemic Risk, Innovation, and Policy at Stanford University, a Venture Partner at Antler, the global early-stage venture capital firm that invests in the defining technology companies of tomorrow, hee is the CEO and co-founder of Yegii, an insight network with experts and knowledge assets on disruption.
-A podcaster (Futurized), and former Director of MIT Startup Exchange, based beteween Wellesley, MA, and Palo Alto, CA, he holds a PhD on the future of work and artificial intelligence.
+A former Research scholar in Global Systemic Risk, Innovation, and Policy at Stanford University, a Venture Partner at Antler, the global early-stage venture capital firm that invests in the defining technology companies of tomorrow, he is the CEO and co-founder of Yegii, an insight network with experts and knowledge assets on disruption.
+A podcaster (Futurized), and former Inaugural Director of MIT Startup Exchange, based in Wellesley, MA, he holds a PhD on the future of work and artificial intelligence.

-To have Trond on as a podcast guest or webinar speaker, please contact Trond Undheim directly or work with his publicist.
-Trond accepts jobs globally, traveling out of either the East of West coast of the United States.
+To have Trond on as a podcast guest or webinar speaker, please contact Trond Undheim directly or work with publishers or publicists.
+Trond accepts jobs globally, traveling out of the East Coast of the United States.
 He speaks in English, Italian, French or Norwegian.

 What your audience could learn